mmycin/C-Project-Maker/Readme.md

-## ⚡ C-Template Installer – The Ultimate Rust CLI Tool for Bootstrapping C Projects
+## ⚡ C-Project-Maker – The Ultimate Rust CLI Tool for Bootstrapping C Projects

 ### **What is this?**
 Ever found yourself **wasting time** setting up the same **C project structure** again and again?
 Annoyed by manually downloading ZIPs from GitHub, extracting them, and renaming folders? 😩